RasaHQ/rasa/docs/versioned_docs/version-2.x/reference/rasa/utils/tensorflow/layers.md

 - `activation` - Activation function to use.
   If you don&#x27;t specify anything, no activation is applied (ie. &quot;linear&quot; activation: `a(x) = x`).
-- `use_bias` - Boolean, whether the layer uses a bias vector.
+- `use_bias` - Indicates whether the layer uses a bias vector.
 - `kernel_initializer` - Initializer for the `kernel` weights matrix.
 - `bias_initializer` - Initializer for the bias vector.
-- `reg_lambda` - Float, regularization factor.
+- `reg_lambda` - regularization factor
 - `bias_regularizer` - Regularizer function applied to the bias vector.
 - `activity_regularizer` - Regularizer function applied to
   the output of the layer (its &quot;activation&quot;)..